wangruinju/type-theme/about.md

 **Vanderbilt University, Nashville, TN** 2012-2018

-+ Ph.D. in Physics and M.S. in Biostatistics
++ Ph.D. & M.A. in Physics and M.S. in Biostatistics

 **Nanjing University, Nanjing, China** 2008-2012